 - It will be the use of fluoride that will begin to strengthen them again.
 The minerals will begin to bring the teeth back to their original state and regular cleaning should keep them that way.

 It is clear that there is the need to provide a happy medium – enough fluoride to be effective, but not so much as to damage the teeth.
 There have been claims, although it seems no hard evidence that too much fluoride can lower the IQ and in extreme cases be responsible for the onset of diseases such as Alzheimer’s and cancer.
-The public are beginning to show concern and as a result, more and more products that are fluoride-free are being developed.
+The public is beginning to show concern and as a result, more and more products that are fluoride-free are being developed.

 When there is no fluoride in the mouth